clairelist/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+    Sessions are typically used for accessing resources that are on the same domain; web tokens are more appropriate for externally-called resources.
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+    Hashes them cryptographically, using maths we don't have to understand :-)
 3. How are unit tests different from integration and end-to-end testing?
+    Unit tests test the smallest UNIT of code; ie one function.
+Integration tests test how different parts of the program work together, and end-to-end testing tests the entire flow of the program.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+    By writing tests we expect to break first, then implementing code to fix it second, then checking that the tests are passing.